War of the Star Slavers: Victory conditions

 Victory conditions vary from scenario to scenario, but generally the two Empires try to outperform the other, and Slavers attempt to earn 200 credits of net profit in order to retire.

 Reception

+In Issue 5 of GIGO, Greg Costikyan called Star Raiders "a rotten game ...
+The rules were apparently written by the chimpanzee-and-typewriter system.
+The number of typos, grammatical errors, etc ad nauseum is exactly that.
+The rules are badly written and badly organized.
+They explain nothing; they are incomplete.
+They are, for the most part, unintelligible."

-In the June-July 1977 edition of Moves (Issue 33), Phil Kosnett criticized the amateurish components, pointing out the "poorly hand drawn two color counters."
+In the June–July 1977 edition of Moves (Issue 33), Phil Kosnett criticized the amateurish components, pointing out the "poorly hand drawn two color counters."

-In the August-September 1977 edition of White Dwarf (Issue #2), Gary Porter was very critical of the game, stating, "War of the Star Slavers is a badly flawed game.
+In the August–September 1977 edition of White Dwarf (Issue #2), Gary Porter was very critical of the game, stating, "War of the Star Slavers is a badly flawed game.
 Ignoring such minor flaws as ambiguous rules and woolly presentation, we are left with such problems as the movement rules which just don't work."
 Porter also was not impressed by the quality of the components, pointing out that the ship counters are almost identical, meaning "players find themselves constantly cross-referring between board, rule book (where the profiles are defined), and scenario sheet (which contains the specs)."
 He admitted the game was "different and challenging," but concluded by giving the game an extremely poor rating of only 3 out of 10.